HETU: Scheme change for Patriots not working, at least not yet

 The New England Patriots continued their work in finding their identity on offense Monday on the practice field at Gillette Stadium, working through one of their last camps before the preseason opener against the New York Giants on Thursday night.

 For now, nothing seems to be working for them on offense in camp.
-To start 11-on-11’s Monday, the Pats went: false start, a stuffed Damien Harris run, incomplete pass, sack of Mac Jones, a short complete pass to Tyquan Thornton, a pass break-up by Marcus Jones and then another sack.
-The practice ended with strong two minute drills, with Jones finishing the day 15-for-23 in 11’s and 7-for-7 in 7-on-7’s.
-He had a pass completion percentage of 56% against the projected stating defense.
+To start 11-on-11s Monday, the Pats went: false start, a stuffed Damien Harris run, incomplete pass, sack of Mac Jones, a short complete pass to Tyquan Thornton, a pass break-up by Marcus Jones, and then another sack.
+The practice ended with strong two-minute drills, with Jones finishing the day 15-for-23 in 11s and 7-for-7 in 7-on-7s.
+He had a pass-completion percentage of 56 percent against the projected starting defense.

-Fingers can be pointed to the offensive line, which allowed four sacks in the first 16 dropbacks and struggled to prevent the blitz, but it can also be pointed to a new offensive scheme being implemented on the fly.
+Fingers can be pointed at the offensive line, which allowed four sacks in the first 16 dropbacks and struggled to prevent the blitz, but it can also be pointed to a new offensive scheme being implemented on the fly.
 With personnel departing and now Matt Patricia supposedly being the offensive play-caller this year, there’s still some questions as to what they’re doing, and why.
-“Streamlined” was a word used by Bill Belichick earlier in camp in reference to the system, meaning the system will help players and coaches who haven’t been in the Patriots system for roughly the last 20 years — or the Josh McDaniels and Tom Brady eras.What this means is the Pats are breaking everything down.
-Simplifying it for the young guys, making things easier and less complex.
+“Streamlined” was a word used by Bill Belichick earlier in camp in reference to the system, meaning the system will help players and coaches who haven’t been in the Patriots’ system for roughly the last 20 years — or the Josh McDaniels and Tom Brady eras.What this means is the Pats are breaking everything down — simplifying it for the young guys, making things easier and less complex.

-With the Patriots still trying to find its identity just days from the start of preseason, there’s definitely some room for concern.
-It’s not time to hit the red alert button yet, but meaningful football against another team, albeit of the preseason variety, will show just how ready this team is to go ahead with the current direction it wants to take its offense.
+With the Patriots still trying to find their identity just days from the start of preseason, there’s definitely some room for concern.
+It’s not time to hit the red-alert button yet, but meaningful football against another team, albeit of the preseason variety, will show just how ready this team is to go ahead with the current direction it wants to take its offense.

 If Monday is any indication as to what the season will look like, then we may be in for a long one.
 And not in a good way.